-More recently, Jini has written on the films of Tan Pin Pin and Singapore as model city for the global south; on Hwang Sôk-yông and the legacy of the divided Korean peninsula; and on Oceanic literature and sovereignty with regard to Australia’s offshore refugee detention centers.
-Her current book project, Ruling Like a Foreigner, asks what literary representations (such as protest and prison literature, allegories of tyranny, or narratives of failed revolutions) of Cold War authoritarian regimes can tell us about both the autocratic turn in the postcolonial world, and our current “global” moment.
-She is also co-editing a collected volume of essays with Gary Wilder on The Postcolonial Contemporary.
+More recently, Jini has written on the films of Tan Pin Pin and Singapore as model city for the global south; on Ninotchka Rosca and anti-dictatorship literature; on Hwang Sôk-yông and the legacy of the divided Korean peninsula; and on Oceanic literature and sovereignty with regard to Australia’s offshore refugee detention centers.
+Her current book project, Ruling Like a Foreigner, asks what literary representations of Cold War authoritarian regimes in Asia can tell us about the autocratic turn in the postcolonial world, as well as our current moment.

 Jini regularly teaches undergraduate classes on postcolonial literature and theory, globalization, theories and practices of liberation, and Asia/Pacific literature and film.
-Her recent graduate seminars have included “Place, Space and the Postcolonial”, “Literary Dictatorships” and “Meeting Postcolonial Studies and Critical Race Theory”, co-taught with Crystal Parikh.
-Since arriving at NYU she has been co-convener of the Postcolonial Colloquium, which regularly gathers noted and emerging scholars in the field for discussion and conviviality.
+Her recent graduate seminars have included “Cold War/Postcolonial”; “The Postcolonial Contemporary”; “Place, Space and the Postcolonial” and “Literary Dictatorships”.
+Since arriving at NYU she has been co-convener of the Postcolonial, Race and Diaspora Studies Colloquium, which regularly gathers noted and emerging scholars in the field for discussion and conviviality.